Engagement has concluded

 Feedback about what uses we should prioritize for our mass transit corridors is really valuable for the project team.
 I strongly encourage you to further share your feedback through the online survey and, if possible, to participate in one of the virtual workshops.

 What exactly does the term mass transit mean?
 You do not clearly explain this when asking questions on its implementation...so survey answers are done with only partial information.
-Thank you.Victoria Anger asked 6 months ago
+Thank you.Victoria Anger asked about 1 year ago

 Mass Transit refers to a range of types of transit service that moves a lot of people and has a significant infrastructure investment to make it faster, more reliable and more efficient.
 We are focusing on options that use buses in dedicated lanes and with priority at intersections to get speed and reliability similar to LRT.
 You can learn more about the mass transit project by clicking the “Learn More” tab on the Engaged Edmonton project page.

-THESE TRANSIT LANES SHOULD INCLUDE CARS WITH MORE THAN ONE PERSON LIKE THEY DO IN ONTARIO Thank you for letting me know if you are considering this optioncz asked 6 months ago
+THESE TRANSIT LANES SHOULD INCLUDE CARS WITH MORE THAN ONE PERSON LIKE THEY DO IN ONTARIO Thank you for letting me know if you are considering this optioncz asked about 1 year ago

 Shared transit & carpool lanes are one of the options we are considering.
 The cross sections are only meant to illustrate key points, so we had to limit the number of options we showed and had to simplify a lot of the details.